 The renewal spread rapidly among Catholics after that, through many routes and with no central organization.
 The first Canadian Catholics involved were probably Windsor, Ont., residents who crossed the border in 1967 to attend prayer meetings in Detroit and Ann Arbor, Michigan.
 The first recorded Catholic charismatic prayer meeting in Canada took place at Madonna House in Combermere, Ont., in August 1968.
 The first recorded meeting in B.C. took place after hours in a Catholic bookstore in Vancouver in about 1969; Father Don Wilson, a priest on loan from the Diocese of Nelson, was present, and helped spread the renewal in Vancouver and later in his home diocese.

-Relationship to the institutional Church: While the renewal came as a surprise to most Catholics, it got a cautious but generally friendly reception from the Church, and has received many encouraging statements from the Popes over the years.
+Relationship to the institutional Church: While the renewal came as a surprise to most Catholics in the early days, it got a cautious but generally friendly reception from the Church, and has received many encouraging statements from the Popes over the years.
 These include a 1975 address to charismatic leaders by Pope Paul VI calling the renewal “a blessing for the Church and for the world”; a 1998 Pentecost vigil address by Pope John Paul II describing the Church’s institutional and charismatic aspects as “co-essential”; and a message of thanks to the international service committee from Pope Benedict XVI “for the many gifts bestowed upon the Church the past four decades,” delivered on the Catholic Charismatic Renewal’s 40th anniversary in 2007.
 Pope Francis has called the renewal “a current of grace for the whole Church.”
 Pope Francis also invited the world’s charismatic Catholics to join him in Rome to celebrate the golden jubilee of the renewal at Pentecosgt 2017, and 30,000 people from around the world attended; the Pope himself took part in three of the jubilee events.